dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

     struct dictEntry *next;
 } dictEntry;
 ```
-_listing 6.7: The C struct for dictEntry_
+_listing 6.7: The C struct for dictEntry defined in [dict.c](https://github.com/antirez/redis/blob/6.0.0/src/dict.h#L47-L56)_

 `dictEntry` is a linked list, a common term for a structure like this one is "a node".
 It contains a key, `key`, a value, `v` and a link to the next element in the list, `next`.

-`dictEntry **table` in `dict` defines an array of `dictEntry` items, with a dynamic size, determined at runtime.
-This is why `dictht` also includes a `size` member. `used` is a counter, that starts at `0` and that is incremented when items are added, and decremented when items are removed.
+Because `dictEntry **table` is an array with a dynamic size, we also need the `size` member. `used` is a counter, that starts at `0` and that is incremented when items are added, and decremented when items are removed.

 `sizemask` is an integer value, which is initialized at `0` if `size` is also `0`, but is otherwise always set to `size - 1`.